RicAdministrator/Courses_Rest_API/README.md

 The following will be installed:
 1. express - restful api framework
-2. nodemon - allows automatic update of the service remowing the need to restart the service when there are updates.
+2. nodemon - allows automatic update of the service removing the need to restart the service when there are updates.
 This will be installed globally
 3. joi - used to validate req.body during insert/post and update/put

 Open new terminal, make sure you are in root dir.\